laumonfort/Clima-iOS13/README.md

 ![App Brewery Banner](Documentation/AppBreweryBanner.png)

+Clima App clone from the Swift Udemy iOS Bootcamp by Angela Yu.
+Currently, I am working on it and I will add some custom features.

 #  Clima

-## Our Goal
+## Main Goal

-It’s time to take our app development skills to the next level.
-We’re going to introduce you to the wonderful world of Application Programming Interfaces (APIs) to grab live data from the internet.
-If you’re dreaming of making that Twitter-powered stock trading app then you’re about add some serious tools to your toolbelt!
+Introduction to the wonderful world of Application Programming Interfaces (APIs) to grab live data from the internet.

-## What you will create
+## What will be created

-By the end of the module, you will have made a beautiful, dark-mode enabled weather app.
-You'll be able to check the weather for the current location based on the GPS data from the iPhone as well as by searching for a city manually.
+I will have made a beautiful, dark-mode enabled weather app.
+Users can check the weather for the current location based on the GPS data from the iPhone as well as by searching for a city manually.

-## What you will learn
+## What I am learning:

 * How to create a dark-mode enabled app.
 * How to use vector images as image assets.